 This can be a time-consuming process initially but, if you uncover some gaps, it can be incredibly powerful in persuading your stakeholders.

-You can also use this exercise to extrapolate a rough estimate for the total amount of additional benefits you might be able to realise from your entire contract universe.
+You can also use this exercise to extrapolate a rough estimate for the total amount of additional contract benefits you might be able to realise from your entire contract portfolio.

 Return on Investment

 Combine your estimated annual savings figure with your estimate of additional benefits to be realised and then divide that by your cost estimate.
 This will give you an expected ROI.